vuejs/docs/src/guide/components/slots.md

 A `<slot>` outlet without `name` implicitly has the name "default".

 In a parent component using `<BaseLayout>`, we need a way to pass multiple slot content framgents, each targeting a different slot outlet.
-This is where the `v-slot` directive comes in.
+This is where **named slots** comes in.

-`v-slot` must be used on a `<template>`, where it expects an argument correspnding to its target slot's name:
+To pass a named slot, we need to use a `<template>` element with the `v-slot` directive, and then pass the name of the slot as an argument to `v-slot`:

 ```vue-html
 <BaseLayout>